barbierom/MNM_install_linux_on_windows/README.md

 In this guide I write the Mint installation on Windows PC step by step.
 The strategy used in this guide could not be the clever one, but it worded for me.
+THe main philosophy is to manually mount the operatign system Mint (/) is a different point of the data directory (/home).

 First, we have to install in two different USB keys  gparted-live and Linux-Mint operating system.
 Gparted-live is needed in order to properly manage the disk space in the Windows PC.